 mid May and mid October

-Recognized as an "Outstanding Promotional Event in the State of Mississippi" by the Mississippi Downtown Development Association, the "Best of the Best of Mississippi" by the Mississippi Magazine, a "Top 100 Event" by the American Bus Association and a "Top Twenty Event in the Southeast" by the Southeast Tourism Society, the famous bi-annual Canton Flea Market attracts over 1,000 superior artists and craftsmen nationally to showcase handcrafted items such as pottery, jewelry, and unique arts and crafts.
+Recognized as an "Outstanding Promotional Event in the State of Mississippi" by the Mississippi Downtown Development Association, the "Best of the Best of Mississippi" by the Mississippi Magazine, a "Top 100 Event" by the American Bus Association and a "Top Twenty Event in the Southeast" by the Southeast Tourism Society, not to forget the accolade listing this event here as one of the Top 20 Mississippi USA events and festivals, the famous bi-annual Canton Flea Market attracts over 1,000 superior artists and craftsmen nationally to showcase handcrafted items such as pottery, jewelry, and unique arts and crafts.

 For more information about the Canton Flea Market visit:

-The Blessing of the Fleet ceremony in which a procession of shrimp boats in the Mississippi Sound marks the beginning of the fishing season for shrimp fishermen and ensures a safe and bountiful fishing season for each boat in the procession.
-The increasingly more popular event now also includes a Shrimp Festival that features all sorts of shrimp dishes, dancing, and the coronation of a Shrimp King and Queen (established by a pageant contest) who reign over the Festival and Blessing.
+The oldest festival in the city, and one of the oldest in the state (85 years old), the Blessing of the Fleet, which began in 1929, is a ceremony in which a procession of shrimp boats in the Mississippi Sound marks the beginning of the fishing season for shrimp fishermen and ensures a safe and bountiful fishing season for each boat in the procession.
+This cultural event is part of the old world European tradition that was brought to this country by those who settled Biloxi and made their livelihood from the waters.
+This increasingly popular event now also includes a Shrimp Festival that features all sorts of shrimp dishes, dancing, and the coronation of a Shrimp King and Queen (established by a pageant contest) who reign over the Festival and Blessing.